CostaBru/Konsarpoo/Readme.md

 ### LFU CACHE

 A data structure which uses an O(1) algorithm of implementing LFU cache eviction scheme.
 It has a map like API and simple cleanup methods to remove a certain number of non-relevant items from the cache.

-In addition to that it can keep track of cached data obsolescence by last accessed timestamp and remove those obsolete items on demand.
+In addition to that it can keep track both:
+-  of cached data obsolescence by last accessed timestamp and remove those obsolete items on demand.
+-  of total memory used by cache and remove obsolete and least accessed keys to insert a new item.

 https://github.com/papers-we-love/papers-we-love/blob/main/caching/a-constant-algorithm-for-implementing-the-lfu-cache-eviction-scheme.pdf